aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

     storage and computing are effectively decoupled, enabling them to scale independently.
-This flexibility ensures that while the storage capacity can expand almost infinitely with cloud solutions, compute resources can also be adjusted based on demand, thus eliminating any concerns about storage or processing limitations.
+This flexibility ensures that while the storage capacity can expand almost infinitely with cloud solutions, compute resources can also be adjusted based on demand, thereby eliminating any concerns about storage or processing limitations.
 -   **Cost efficiency:** By moving less frequently accessed data to a cost-effective storage tier, you can achieve significant financial